aa236b-winter-2019/software-simulation/README.md

 # software-simulation
-Contains files for simulation of orbital and attitude dynamics for PandaSat
+Contains files for simulation of orbital and attitude dynamics for PandaSat.